HYF-Class19/agile-development-hyf-group-2/planning/backlog.md

 into your strategy.
 These are also just suggestion, feel free to change them or create your own!

+---

 ## Must-Haves

 ### Home page

 #### Title

-- [ ] As a user, I can see the title near the nav bar.
+- [ ] As a user, I can see the title on the nav bar.

-> There is a descriptive title.
+> There is a descriptive title on the top of the page.

 #### Navbar